2019 Nominations are now being accepted

 REMEMBER: Only IVMA member veterinarians may nominate.
 Veterinarians may not nominate their own animals.
 To become an IVMA member, go to the Membership area of this web site or call the office at 515/965-9237 or 800/369-9564.

-The IVMA and Merck Animal Health named three wonderful animals as the recipients of the 2017 Animal Hall of Fame awards for their bravery, companionship and professional contributions to people and the community.
-Sixty-one animals from across Iowa have been inducted into the Animal Hall of Fame since its inception 19 years ago, including dogs, cats and horses.
+The IVMA and Merck Animal Health named three wonderful animals as the recipients of the 2018 Animal Hall of Fame awards for their bravery, companionship and professional contributions to people and the community.
+Sixty-four animals from across Iowa have been inducted into the Animal Hall of Fame since its inception 21 years ago, including dogs, cats and horses.
 The awards were given in three categories: Companion, Hero and Professional.

-The nominating veterinarians were honored at the 2017 Annual Meeting in September in Ames.
-The winning animals and their owners were honored at an awards ceremony held on April 28, 2018 at the Animal Rescue League’s Raise Your Paw Auction.
+The nominating veterinarians were honored at the 2018 Annual Meeting in September in Ames.
+The winning animals and their owners will be honored at an awards ceremony held on April 2, 2019 at the Animal Rescue League’s Raise Your Paw Auction.

 Companion Animal Hall of Fame Recipient